salilab/rmf_chimerax/README.md

 `select ::copy>0` or only the bead-per-residue representation of the primary copy of Tub0 could be selected with
 `select ::rmf_name="Tub0" & ::copy=0 & ::resolution=1`.

+## Installation

+Stable releases can be installed directly from ChimeraX using the [ChimeraX Toolshed](https://cxtoolshed.rbvi.ucsf.edu/).
+(From the Tools menu, select "More Tools" and then select the RMF plugin.)

+The most recent code on GitHub can be used by cloning it, then running `make install` to install the plugin in ChimeraX.
+This needs to know where your copy of ChimeraX is installed, which you can do by setting the `CHIMERAX_APP` environment variable to the directory containing ChimeraX (on Windows or Mac) or `CHIMERAX_EXE` to the full path to the `chimerax` binary (on Linux).